electron/website/blog/10-years-of-electron.md

 ## How did we get here?

 **Atom Shell** was built as the backbone for GitHub’s [Atom editor](https://atom.io/), which launched in public beta in April 2014.
-It was built from the ground-up as an alternative to the web-based desktop frameworks available at the time (node-webkit and Chrome Embedded Framework).
+It was built from the ground up as an alternative to the web-based desktop frameworks available at the time (node-webkit and Chrome Embedded Framework).
 It had a killer feature: embedding Node.js and Chromium to provide a powerful desktop runtime for web technologies.